cbcrg/tcoffee/docs/tcoffee_manual.rst

 What T-Coffee Can and Cannot do for you ...
 ===========================================
-.. warning:: IMPORTANT: All the files mentioned here (sample_seq...) can be found in the example directory of the distribution.
+.. note:: All the files mentioned here (sample_seq...) can be found in the example directory of the distribution.

 (NOT) Fetching Sequences
 ------------------------